anshkunj/sliding-window-patterns/README.md

-# 🚀 Sliding Window Patterns
+# 🚀 Sliding Window mastery

 A curated collection of **sliding window algorithm problems** covering fixed, variable, and conditional windows.
 Each solution is optimized, explained with diagrams, and mapped to real-world scenarios like substring processing, analytics, and streaming data.